wp-plugins/fraudlabs-pro-for-woocommerce/readme.txt

 == Installation ==

 1. Upload `fraudlabs-pro` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Enter the License Key at the 'Settings' section.
+3. Enter the License Key at the 'Settings' section.

+=== How to enable the FraudLabs Pro feature ===
+1. Click on the WooCommerce->Settings page.
+2. Click on the Integration tab.
+3. Check the Enabled check box to enable it.
+4. Enter your FraudLabs Pro API Key.
+You can sign up for a free API key at http://www.fraudlabspro.com/sign-up.
+5. Click on the Save Settings button.

+Fore more information, please visit [http://www.fraudlabspro.com](http://www.fraudlabspro.com/supported-platforms-woocommerce "http://www.fraudlabspro.com")